Some Basic Steps in the

 Manifestation Determination Review

 Under the Individuals with Disabilities Education Act (“IDEA”), when a student with a disability engages in behavior that results in school disciplinary action in the form of possible removal, the school must hold a meeting to determine whether the student’s behavior was a manifestation of his disability.
 This is a very important meeting wherein student’s rights must be protected.
 Schools should not discriminate by suspending a students for any behaviors that are a manifestation of their disabilities.
+It is very important that parents are well informed and prepared by professionals with legal knowledge before attending this type of meeting.

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” - Aristotle